Frequently Asked Questions

 What is a First Year Seminar?

-A First Year Seminar (FYS) is a course that you take in the Fall or Winter semester of your first year.
+A First Year Seminar (FYS) is a first-year course that you take in the Fall or Winter semester of your first year.
 It counts as an elective.
-The maximum enrolment in an FYS is eighteen students.
-First year seminars emphasize inquiry, collaboration, and experiential learning.
-There are no final exams.
+There are no exams.
+Course topics vary widely.
+The maximum enrolment in an FYS is 22 students.
+They offer unique topics that you will not find in your specific program of study.

 How many First Year Seminars can I take?